CodingThrust/NumericTrainingCamp/4.computational-complexity/README.md

 ## Projects

-- Efficient simulation of noisy quantum circuit with tensor networks[^Gao2021][^Shao2023]
+- Reproduce: on of the papers about efficient simulation of noisy quantum circuit with tensor networks[^Gao2021][^Shao2023]
-- Improve the computation of 2D Fibonacci numbers[^Liu2023] or 3D Ising model
+- Better contraction order finding algorithms[^Kalachev2021].
+- Reducing the spin glass problem/independent set problem to the circuit SAT problem.
 - Clifford circuit simulation, with finite number of $T$ gates.
 - Landscape study of the independent set problem on 3-regular graphs and the patterns learnable from the landscape. i.e. develop a non-local search algorithm.